Grokzen/redis-py-cluster/docs/logging.rst

 	logger.setLevel(logging.DEBUG)
 	logger.propagate = True

-Note that this logging is not reccommended to be used inside production as it can cause a performance drain and a slowdown of your client.
+Note that this logging is not recommended to be used inside production as it can cause a performance drain and a slowdown of your client.